masseyis/tdg/TESTING_STRATEGY.md

 ```

 **comprehensive-test-suite:**
-- Runs ALL tests with coverage
+- Runs ALL tests with coverage (excluding post-deploy tests)
 - Coverage must be >=20%
 - Includes linting and code quality checks
 - Must pass before any other jobs run
+- Uses pytest marker `-m "not post_deploy"` to exclude post-deployment tests

 **e2e-functional-test:**
 - Runs the critical e2e test